cydy8001/Book-management-system/README.md

 # Book-management-system
-Implemented online library using html/css/javascript and JQuery. </br>
+Implemented online library using html/css/javascript, MySQL. </br>
-Saved user data in MySQL database by interacting with Tomcat and utilized JDBC technology to submit. </br>
-Query user information by SQL statement.
+Be sure to download Apache Tomcat and import the required jar package.